-The canonical page is commonly know as the preferred page when there are a number of pages with similar content that could be misinterpreted as copy.
+The canonical page is commonly known as the preferred page when there are a number of pages with similar content that could be misinterpreted as a copy.

 Firstly you need to set the preferred version of your website.
 Google treat www and non-www as two separate URL’s.
 That can be done in Google Search Console.

 Using the rel=canonical tag in the <head> section of your document.

 To use the <link> element with the attribute rel=canonical in the <head> section of your document you would need access to your page codes, or you can use a plugin such as Yoast SEO.
 This would tell Google which is the preferred version of a set of similar pages.

 In this example, www.yourpage.com is the preferred page.
 The above canonical would then be inserted into the <head> section of similar pages, which point to the original page.
 And it would be inserted into the <head> of the preferred page pointing to itself.

 rel=canonical is useful for HTML content but cannot be added to PDF’s and other files.
 For PDF you would need to be able to configure your server.